Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 The category $\Set_\bullet$ is complete and cocomplete, with products given by the direct product and coproducts by the \emph{wedge sum}: the quotient of the disjoint union that identifies all basepoints.

 \begin{theorem} The forgetful functors from unital hypermagmas to each of sets and pointed sets in~\eqref{eq:pointed forgetful} both have left adjoints.
-Both functors creates all limits in $\uHMag$, and $U_\bullet$ creates all coproducts in $\uHMag$. \end{theorem}
+Both functors lift all limits in $\uHMag$, and $U_\bullet$ lifts all coproducts in $\uHMag$. \end{theorem}

 \begin{proof} Given $(X,x_0) \in \Set_\bullet$, define a hyperoperation $\star_F$ on $X$ by taking $x_0 \star_F x = x = x \star_F x_0$ for all $x \in X$ and $x \star_F y = \varnothing$ for all $x,y \in X \setminus \{x_0\}$.
 We obtain a functor